Nenkai/gt-modding-hub/docs/discord/gt7_shuffle.md

 Starts a shuffle lobby, only one can be hosted per channel/thread.
 This command will take a PP range along with a tire compound to use.
 Up to 10 drivers can be added, further drivers can be added with the `/shuf add` command.

+You can also set the lobby as public - incase you want people to be able to join on their own.
+This can be done by setting `is_public` to true.

 Enforcing a drivetrain is also possible.

 !!! tip